Geborgen/nordic-souls/README.md

 ## System Requirements

-Nordic Souls requires ~273 GB of free space (including downloads).
-Without downloads, it's ~170 GB.
+Nordic Souls requires ~180 GB of free space.
+The total download size is ~132 GB.
+Overall, you'll need ~312 GB of free space, including downloads.

 The list was built on a relatively low-tier machine, with older-gen parts.
 I run a 1080p 16:9 display.